United States - Things to Do in United States

 Travel Tips

 Transportation: Rent a car for maximum flexibility—distances are vast and public transport limited outside major cities.
-Download apps like GasBuddy for cheap fuel stops and consider domestic flights for cross-country travel, booking 6-8 weeks ahead for best rates.
+Download GasBuddy app for cheapest fuel prices.
+Consider domestic flights for cross-country travel as they're often cheaper than expected.

 When to Visit